-In the early days, almost anyone with an animal could set themselves up as an expert, train in their own way and claim 100% success - until the accidents started to happen.
+In the early days, almost anyone with a dog could set themselves up as an expert, train in their own way and claim 100% success - until the accidents started to happen.
 Dogs trained for airport and customs search were diverted into demining.
 Dogs trained on another continent were flown in and used to search for devices they had never encountered in entirely unfamiliar vegetation and terrain.
 While the dog was usually able to search much more land than a deminer in a day, the costs could be astronomical.
-Purchase price, training, handler fees and veterinary backup often made their use a false economy - especially as there could not be complete confidence that the area the dog had searched was safe.
+Purchase price, training, handler fees and veterinary backup often made their use a false economy - especially because there was often no confidence that the area the dog had searched was safe.
 In many cases, even the dog-handlers did not dare to walk on the land that their dogs had supposedly searched.

-In some cases, the reason for animals missing mines and ERW was "obvious".
-The devices were unfamiliar, their training was erratic, the animal was sick - or in the case of short-legged rats, the animal cannot traverse uneven ground easily and cannot actually be trained to search at all.
+In some cases, the reason for dogs missing explosive hazards was obvious.
+The devices were unfamiliar, their training was erratic or the animal was sick.
+In the case of short-legged rats, the animal cannot traverse uneven ground easily and cannot actually be trained to search at all.
 All search animals need any undergrowth that is present to be cut low and must be trained to search so that every centimetre of ground is interrogated.
 The short length of a rats legs means that even when the undergrowth is cut very low, they cannot traverse the stubble in straight lines and so must be dragged back and forth across the area by a handler.
 They cannot be let off the harness because they cannot be trained to actually search, and because running away always looks like a good idea to an animal that may have been tamed but which wants freedom.

-The picture shows a rat at work in Mozambique.
+The picture shows a rat failing to search in Mozambique.

-Dogs are a far more useful size, can be readily trained to perform repetitive tasks with concentration, and live a lot longer.
-Even so, their training has to be completed in the context where they will work and searching for the same kind of mine/ERW that they are expected to find.
-They have to be deployed in a rigidly disciplined routine that ensures full ground coverage by dogs that are concentrating on the task in hand.
+Conversely, dogs can be readily trained to perform repetitive tasks with concentration.
+Even so, their training has to be completed in the context where they will work and searching for the same kind of explosive hazard that they are expected to find.
+They have to be deployed in a rigidly disciplined routine that ensures full ground coverage while concentrating on the task in hand.
 The training of the handler is at least as important as the training of the dog.
 The dogs' veterinary care, kennels, logistics support and transportation are all expensive.
-And at the end of the day, they are best used for finding where the mines and ERW are NOT, rather than finding individual items with pinpoint accuracy.
+And at the end of the day, they are best used for finding where the explosive hazards are NOT, rather than finding individual items with pinpoint accuracy.
 Pinpointing can happen, but is unreliable even with the best EDD Sets.

-Finding where the mines and ERW are NOT can be immensely valuable - saving huge sums of money by reducing the areas that need to be manually cleared.
+Finding where the explosive hazards are NOT can be immensely valuable - saving huge sums of money by reducing the areas that need to be manually searched and cleared.

-Dogs are also useful in following up mechanical ground processing.
+Dogs are also used in following up mechanical ground processing.
 Typically, the machine may process a wide area, removing undergrowth and breaking up the soil as it goes.
-At this stage, the machine may have detonated some devices but there is no way of knowing whether others have been broken, missed or pushed deeper into the ground.
-The processed ground must be searched.
-When there is no reason to believe that there are any mines or ERW present, professionally deployed dogs can provide a rapid confirmation that there is no explosive in the area.
+Because machines are never able to detonate many of the UXO hazards that may be present, and do not reliably initiate pressure mines, even when a machine has processed an area with no detonations, the area must be searched afterwards.
+When there is no reason to believe that there are any explosive hazards present, professionally deployed dogs can provide a rapid confirmation that there is no explosive in the area.
 If there are devices present, a ground engaging machine will have moved or broken up the concentration of explosive molecules above the device so that the dog will become confused because there are many signals, so should be withdrawn and other search procedures used.
 Any land processed by the machine must be left for long enough for vapour concentrations to gather - and people argue over whether 'long enough' is a month or longer.
-If the land is soft and sandy, devices may have been repositioned and pushed deeper so a dog may be unable to find them until a concentration of explosive molecules has been allowed to gather in the ground above them again.
-When a dog signals, the area is cleared manually.
-When there are multiple signals in close proximity, the dogs must be withdrawn and other search procedures used.
+If the land is soft and sandy, devices may have been repositioned and pushed deeper so a dog may be unable to find them at all.
+Generally, using EDD sets for effective search on land processed by machines is only any use when there is nothing there for them to find, so of no real value at all.

 Scraping off the top of dry ground using a blade (dozer or grader) is reported to work well at exposing the more moist soil in which the explosive vapour above a mine will have gathered.
 As that soil dries, the water carries explosive molecules into the air for the dog to find.
 Mines scraped off into the berms left behind by the blade may be more difficult to find.